arnoldclark/front-end-mob-programming/README.md

 # Hello, we're excited to meet you!

-Thanks for taking the time to apply for the role of Front-End Engineer at Arnold Clark.
+Thanks for taking the time to apply for the role of Associate Engineer at Arnold Clark.
 In this part of the interview process, we're looking to assess your technical skills so that we can see how you might fit into our organisation.

 ## Before we start